salimmayan/tap-room/README.md

 4. When pints left in a keg is under 10, keg gets updated with a message `"Almost Empty"`.
 Also color of `Qty` will change from `blue` to `red`

+5. Styling with Flex Box, stylesheets, and CSS objects

 </details>

 ## Component Tree Diagram